udayakiran/udayakiran.github.io/_posts/2015-05-03-Time-to-relook-at-dfs.md

 ## Conclusion -

->> There are a number of DFS solutions out there and the one that suits you is the one to start off easily and lets you optimized later.
-Gluster helped us to get started fast and run smoothly for a year's time.
+>> There are a number of DFS solutions out there and the one that suits you is the one to start off easily and lets you optimize later.
+Gluster helped us to get started fast and run smoothly for a year or so.
 Once we hit more than a few hundred gbs of data and started seeing the problems, we just switched to HDFS.